 Related Product Features:

-Conforms to ASTM A249, A269, and A312 standards for welded austenitic stainless steel tubing and pipe.
+Manufactured to ASTM A249, A269, and A312 standards for rigorous quality and performance in industrial applications.

-Features excellent strength, durability, formability, and weldability for various service conditions.
+Offers high strength, durability, and good formability and weldability for various service conditions.

-Available with BA (Bright Annealed) finish for superior surface cleanliness and dimensional accuracy.
+Available with a BA (Bright Annealed) finish for a smooth, clean, and bright surface without mechanical polishing.

 Undergoes stringent non-destructive testing including eddy current, hydrostatic, and flaring tests.